litstack/litstack/Readme.md

-# Fjord: A Laravel Admin-Panel / CMS
+# Fjord: A Laravel CMS/Admin-Panel

 Fjord is a multilanguage CMS/Admin-Panel.

 It offers Artisan-Commands for generating CRUD-Modelst and Users.
-Manage CRUD-Models as well as all Page-Content of your website on a modern yet super simple Interface.
+Manage CRUD-Models as well as all Page-Content of your website on a modern yet super simple interface.

 ![Fjord Interface](https://raw.githubusercontent.com/aw-studio/fjord/master/fjord.png 'Fjord Interface')